digitalgreenorg/Farmstack-internal/README.md

 Config/
  - Includes the configuration related files
  - for example:
-        To configure application container on provider connector, change into docker-compose-provider, To change the routing configurations, change into respective xml files.
+   - To configure application container on provider connector, change into docker-compose-provider,
+   - To change the routing configurations, change into respective xml files.
 </br>
 Src/

  - Includes the application code
  - provider-apps: contains the application related to provider connector
  - Consumer-apps: contains the application related to consumer connector
 </br>

-cert stores/
+Cert stores/
  - Includes the certificate files issued by certificate authority